 We have not paid a cash dividend since becoming a public company in 1994.
 We currently intend to retain any earnings for use in our business.
 The Credit Agreement to which we are a party contains customary affirmative and negative covenants, including covenants that limit or restrict us and our subsidiaries' ability to, among other things, pay dividends, subject to certain exceptions.
-For further detail see Notes to Consolidated Financial Statements, Note 8 - Long-Term Debt and Note 11 - Stockholders' Equity and under the subheadings "Credit Agreement" and "Note Purchase Agreement".
+For further detail see Notes to Consolidated Financial Statements, Note 8 - Long-Term Debt and Note 11 - Stockholders' Equity and under the subheadings "Credit Agreement" and "Note Purchase Agreement" in the Liquidity and Capital Resources sections of this Annual Report on Form 10-K.